 Crestone Hall, Culebra Hall, Greenhorn Hall, and the Walking Stick laundry facility are accessible by key card.
-The resident's ID serves as the card for the main doors, laundry facilities, hallway doors, and the student's room door.
+The resident's ID serves as the card for the main doors, hallway doors, laundry facilities, and the student's room door.
 Each new ID must be activated at the front desk through the encoding system.
-A student can only swipe into the building they live in and Greenhorn hall to access the front desk.
+A student can only swipe into the building they live in.

-It is a policy and a safety and security violation to loan or give their ID to any other individual.
-If RLH staff are notified that and ID has been loan the ID will be confiscated, and the resident will be documented.
+Students may not loan or give their ID to any other individual in the interest of security.

-If a student is locked out of their room, they must notify the RA, CA, or DA on duty to be let back into their room. they must show their key to the RA/CA/DA.

-If a student loses their key, they must notify Residence Life immediately.
-If it is after business hours, they must notify the Resident Assistant on duty to gain access to their room.
-The student will have to get a new ID card from Auxiliary Services to be encoded.
+If a student is locked out of their room, they must notify the RA, CA, or DA on duty in order to be let back into their room.
+Once the student is let back into their room, they must show their key to the RA/CA/DA.
+The first three times a student is locked out are free, however a lockout fee will be imposed each time after the third lockout.
+This fee is increased by \$5 for each consecutive lockout.
+If a student loses their key, they must notify the Office of Residence Life immediately.
+If it is after business hours, they must notify the Resident Assistant on-duty to gain access to their room.
+The student will have to get a new ID card (\$10) from Auxiliary Services to be encoded.
+Please note that Auxiliary Services only accepts cash for replacement cards and you must have a legal form of identification.